Biking is inexpensive, reduces traffic congestion, cuts down on emissions, and keeps you active. Plus, we offer incentives for bike commuting.

 Bikes on Transit

-If biking the distance between home and work seems intimidating, it’s not cheating to add a bus or BART trip to your commute.
-Bikes are welcome on BART and on area transit buses.
+If biking the distance between home and work seems intimidating, it’s not cheating to add a bus, BART, or ferry trip to your commute.
+Bikes are welcome on BART, area transit buses, Capitol Corridor trains, and San Francisco Bay Ferry.

-County Connection, Tri Delta Transit, WestCAT and AC Transit’s bicycling pages provide instructions for biking and riding.
-Find tips for taking your bike on other Bay Area transit buses.
+County Connection, Tri Delta Transit, WestCAT, AC Transit, San Francisco Bay Ferry, and Capitol Corridor’s bicycling pages provide instructions for biking and riding.
+You can also find tips for taking your bike on other Bay Area transit buses.

 While bikes are allowed on BART at all times, there are rules to be aware of: